MonashDataFluency/data-fluency-website/content/intro_to_python/intro.md

 1
 ```

-A `for` loop can be used to access the elements in a list or other Python data
-structure one at a time:
+A `for` loop can be used to access the elements in a list or other Python data structure one at a time.
+We will learn about loops in other lesson.

 ```python
 >>> for num in numbers: